 ERR_NAME_NOT_RESOLVED - A common error message when your browser is unable to access our platform's user profile service or pricing database.
 Generally speaking due to misconfigured DNS servers, corporate firewall policies blocking access to Google (which we use for a database called Firebase) and some countries that block Google as well.

-401 Unauthorized or 403 Forbidden - Usually video playback error messages that tend to appear when your account's authentication token has expired.
+401 Unauthorized or 403 Forbidden - Usually video playback error messages tend to appear when your account's authentication token has expired.
 Please log out and then back in to ensure that this is refreshed.

 A cookie associated with a cross-site resource at <URL> was set without the `SameSite` attribute.
 A future release of Chrome will only deliver cookies with cross-site requests if they are set with `SameSite=None` and `Secure`.
 You can review cookies in developer tools under Application>Storage>Cookies and see more details at <URL> and <URL>.- This one is Chrome specific.
 You can edit these settings by going to chrome://flags/#same-site-by-default-cookies and then clearing your cache and cookies.